jlorieau/geomancy/README.md

 The ``geomancy`` tool makes it easy to check and validate environments, such as development, testing and production.

+Currently, ``geomancy`` can check that:
+- environment variables are properly set
+- file and directory paths exist
+- executables are available and, optionally, of the correct version

 ```shell
 $ geo examples/geomancy.toml
 ========================= examples/geomancy.toml =========================